 - Use a dabbling or stippling motion to add texture to the surface.
+F

 - Finish up with a coat of patina for a metallic sheen, then seal everything up with a top coat.

-10. Stencil painted furniture
+10. Stencil texture technique

-Try this raised stencil texture painting technique if you want to do more than just give your favourite chair a fresh coat of paint.
+Try this stencil texture painting technique if you want to do more than just give your favorite chair a fresh coat of paint.
 You’ll need some chalk paint, wax, texture medium, and a stencil.
 You can also use some patina and metallic paint to enhance the details of the furniture.
 In just a few hours, you can turn a boring chair into hotel-worthy furniture!

 11. Antique silver finish